centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 }
 ```

-### Removing the product from the wishlist through the Checkout API
+### Removing the product from the wishlist

-[notice-box=info]
-Here we have to pass exact id of wishlist to remove the product from there
+Here we have to pass exact id of wishlist to remove the product from
-[/notice-box]

-`DELETE <api-url>/customer/wishlists/1/items/<product-id>`
+`DELETE <api-url>/customer/wishlists/1/items/<item-id>`

-where <product-id> is identifier of display item.
+where <item-id> is identifier of display item.

 ### Validation errors

-The endpoint has validation for several cases, including:
+The endpoint provides validation for several cases, including:

 #### Display item not found